next-theme/theme-next-docs/source/docs/theme-settings/custom-pages.md

 {% tabs custom-404-page %}
 <!-- tab Adding New Page → -->
-In your terminal emulator, change to the `source` folder of Hexo site dir.
+In your terminal, change to the `source` folder of {% label info@site root directory %}.
 Create a new folder called `404`, then create a new page in it:
 ```bash
 $ cd hexo-site/source
 $ mkdir 404